laws-africa/peachjam/DEPLOYMENT.md

 - Setup the domain for the application

       dokku domains:set <app_name> <domain_name>

 - Add the relevant environment variables using the dokku config:set command.
 The required configuration values can be found in the env.example file.

       dokku config:set CONFIG1=value CONFIG2=value

+    > **_NOTE:_** Set the DJANGO_DEBUG environment variable to true on the first instance to disable ingestors and for initial migrations to run.
+Set it to false after successfully deploying your application.